 The education system in Spain is decentralised.
 Schools in Barcelona have to adhere to guidelines set out by both the government of Catalonia and the country’s Ministry of Education.

-Schools in Spain are generally either público (public), privado (private) or concertado (semi-private).
-Each system has its own unique benefits and shortcomings, and expats will want to evaluate their priorities when finding a school that best suits their children's needs.
+Schools in Spain are generally either público (public), privado (private), or concertado (semi-private).
+Each system has its own distinct advantages and drawbacks, and you’ll want to evaluate your priorities when finding a school that best suits your children’s needs.

 Unlike public schooling in much of the rest of the country, the language of instruction in Barcelona is Catalan, which is the official language of the province.

-Children in Barcelona are required by law to go to school between the ages of six and 16 years old.
+By law, children in Barcelona are required to go to school between the ages of 6 and 16.

 Public schools in Barcelona

-The public school system in Barcelona is free, but parents will need to pay for books and materials, although uniforms are not required.
+The public school system in Barcelona is free to attend, but you’ll need to pay for books and materials, although uniforms are not required.

-Expat parents who send their younger children to a Barcelona public school can provide them with a fantastic opportunity to learn the language and integrate with local residents.
-That said, older students will most likely need instruction in their first language, with a slower immersion into Catalan and Spanish.
+If expat parents send their younger children to a Barcelona public school, they can provide them with a fantastic opportunity to learn the language and integrate with local residents.
+That said, older students will most likely need instruction in their first language, with a slower immersion into Catalan and Spanish, and may require additional adjustment time.

-It can be difficult for expat students to gain admission into certain public schools due to overcrowding, as well as the fact that in some areas, a lottery system may be the only means of entrance.
-Expat parents will also have to fill out the necessary paperwork in either Catalan or Spanish.
-Alternatively, it may be a good idea to find an individual, such as a gestor, who can help with the process.
+Expat parents will also have to fill out the necessary paperwork in either Catalan or Spanish, typically during the March application period.
+Alternatively, it may be a good idea to find an individual who can help with the process, such as a gestor.

 Semi-private schools in Barcelona

-Semi-private schools are subsidised by the government and are either free or offer low school fees.
+Semi-private schools are subsidised by the government, and while tuition is officially covered, parents often end up paying voluntary fees that vary from school to school.
 The standards of these schools differ between districts, but it is generally assumed that schools in more affluent areas are of a better standard.

 International schools in Barcelona

-It is common for space in these institutions to be limited, as demand is frequently high, and some schools admit students based on nationality quotas.
+Space in these institutions is commonly limited, as demand is frequently high, and some schools admit students based on nationality quotas.

-International schools offer pupils the benefit of continuing with a language of instruction and curriculum that should be familiar.
-That said, all international schools have annual tuition fees, which can be rather pricey.
+International schools offer pupils the benefit of continuing with a language of instruction and curriculum that is familiar.
+That said, all international schools have annual tuition fees, which can range from several thousand to tens of thousands of euros annually.
 It is best to consult schools individually to find out more about these costs.

-It is a government requirement that mainstream Spanish schools attempt to educate special-needs children if they have the necessary facilities and teachers.
-The government offers grants to schools that have specialist teachers available to educate special-needs students, as well as the necessary facilities.
+The government requires mainstream Spanish schools to educate children with special educational needs if they have the necessary facilities and teachers.
+The government offers grants to schools that have specialist teachers available to educate students with special needs, as well as the necessary facilities.

-Children with special needs in Barcelona are typically sent to a Center for Special Needs (Centro de Valoración y Orientación de Discapacitados) for assessment to determine the level of support they will require to integrate into mainstream classrooms successfully.
+Children with special needs in Barcelona are typically sent to a Centre for Special Needs (Centro de Valoración y Orientación de Discapacitados) for assessment to determine the level of support they will need to integrate into mainstream classrooms.
 Alternatively, there are special needs schools in Barcelona that are equipped to teach children with a range of needs.

 Children with special needs may also qualify for a government grant to help pay for treatments, tutoring or the fees for a special-needs school if necessary.